 The expression "just intonation" is used here in its general sense, meaning perceived as being in tune.

-intonation in this second sense is outside the scope of this article.
+this second sense is outside the scope of this article.

 I deliberately pass over the piano tuner's trick of "stretching" octaves, although it is another good example

 of a subjective impression taking precedence over acoustical exactness.